 - Content guidelines

-- And any other documentation that guides your company goals, aspirations, and communications.
+- Any other documentation that guides your company goals, aspirations, and communications

 Pay attention to the brand language and note:

-How do you live your core values (how are they expressed in behavior, speech, etc)?
+How are you living out your core values (how are they outwardly expressed by way of behavior, speech, etc.)?

-What words are being used to describe the aspirational side of your business (who you aim to be, the change you’re attempting to make, etc)?
+What words are you employing to describe the aspirational angle of your business (who you aim to be, the change you’re attempting to make, etc.)?

 Who is your target demographic?
 Where do they live?
 How old are they?
-What approach do you use to connect with them (to motivate, inspire or drive them to action) through written, audio and visual materials?
+What approach do you use to connect with them through written, visual, and audio materials?

 As you’re reading corporate guides or materials, what emotional vibe do these internal documents convey?
-Or, said another way, how does the written language make you feel?
+Or, put another way, how does the written language make you feel?

-Pretend that your brand has arranged a meeting at a restaurant with a very important client.
+Pretend that your brand has arranged for a meeting with a very important client at a restaurant.
 The client arrives before you, and takes a seat facing the door so they can see when you come in.

-We’re going to describe how you (the brand) would look and behave, and what your client would see and feel when you arrive, walk towards them and sit down together.
+You’re going to describe how you (the brand) would look and behave, and what your client would see and feel when you arrive, walk towards them, and sit down together.

 The Restaurant Meeting

 How do you say it (e.g. Is it with warmth, or cold reserve?
 Is your voice bright and booming?
-Or low and respectful?)?
+Low and respectful?)

-One of the most popular ways to describe the voice that we hear in our head, is by giving it a celebrity reference.
-This of course is one of the reasons why celebrity spokespeople are a popular choice for many top brands.
+One of the most popular ways to describe the voice that we hear in our head is by giving it a celebrity reference.
+This is one of the reasons why celebrity spokespeople are a popular choice for many top brands.